ekinhbayar/lazy/php-src.md

 ---

-Do the nginx magic and start systemctl unit
+Do the nginx magic, mainly it is having the below directive on sites-* :

+`fastcgi_pass unix:/var/run/php714-fpm/php714-fpm.sock;`

+Then `service nginx start`.

 Profit!